What are the Top Majors in the Medical Field?

 One concentration you may have available to you is global health.
 With a focus on global health, you can set your sights beyond helping your local communities and look to make an impact on a worldwide scale.

-A medical clipboard graphic with a yellow cross and a blue background You may also be interested in getting a certificate to help boost your resume or develop your skill set further.
-Certificates are different than degrees.
-Certificates can be earned before your bachelor's degree or after your master's degree — or sometimes in-between; it all depends on the certificate's requirements and your own goals.
+You may also be interested in getting a certificate to help boost your resume or develop your skill set further.
+Certificates can be earned before your bachelor's degree or after your master's degree — or sometimes in between; it all depends on the certificate's requirements and your own goals.

 An example would be a certificate in healthcare quality & safety, a post-master's program.
-This certificate is one that you could take following your master's degree and can help you further refine your skills in enhancing patient care.
+This certificate is one that you could earn after your master's degree and help you further refine your skills in enhancing patient care.

 Here are 10 growing jobs in the healthcare field and a description of each role, according to BLS: